Why join this MSc programme?

 - The impacts of globalisation on spaces and places

-When you decide to enrol in the Landscape Architecture and Planning MSc programme you have to choose one of the specialisations: either Landscape Architecture or Planning.
+When you decide to enrol in the MSc programme Landscape Architecture and Planning, you will have to choose one of the specialisations: Landscape Architecture or Spatial Planning.

 Unique in the world

-It is different to other Dutch MSc geography, planning, architecture and urban development programmes as it derives its specificity from the ability to integrate knowledge from the social and natural sciences and to translate this knowledge into visionary ideas for landscape transformation.
-It enables you to look into spatial problems on a national, regional and local scale and to switch easily between these scales, adding value to your career development potential on the national and international labour market.
+It is different to other Dutch MSc programmes in geography, planning, landscape architecture and urban development: in Wageningen, you learn to integrate knowledge from the social and natural sciences and to translate this knowledge into visionary ideas for landscape transformation.
+The programme enables you to look into spatial problems on a national, regional and local scale and to switch easily between these scales, adding value to your career development potential on the national and international labour market.